 One of the most simple ways you can prevent downtime caused by network congestion is to plan for and accommodate growth.
 This means that you should always be aware of how many devices you plan on having connected to your network at any given time.
 How much data will you need to support peak hours?
 Depending on the maximum that you set, you should go above and beyond that.
 Doing so can help to ensure that your network is capable of functioning properly in all but the worst-case scenarios.

-Another great way to beat network congestion and downtime is to reach out to Symmetric Engineering Group.
+Another great way to beat network congestion and downtime is to reach out to Symmetric IT Group.
 Our technicians can help you optimize your network and minimize downtime.
 By performing a network audit, we can check the flow of data for any congestion or bottlenecks that need to be addressed.
 To schedule a network consultation, give us a call at (813) 749-0895.